Department of Crop Genetics

-Prior to this she held a BBSRC Anniversary Future Leader Fellowship at the John Innes Centre studying wheat senescence and developing genomic resources for wheat (2015-2018).
+Prior to this she was a Lecturer in Plant Biology at the University of Birmingham (2018-2021) and held a BBSRC Anniversary Future Leader Fellowship at the John Innes Centre studying wheat senescence and developing genomic resources for wheat (2015-2018).

 - PhD in Plant Biology, John Innes Centre (2010-2014)